123gavin/PythonForEverybody/README.md

 Week:

 Chapter One - Why we Program?
 (3 hours)
+Overall, week 1 was just an overview of what the course will look like over the next couple weeks.
+We were introduced to some of the authors of the textbook which was really cool to see because we got some in site on why they made the course a certain way.
+I really liked Guido van Rossum who is the creator of Python.
+We learned why we program.

 Chapter Two: Variables and Expressions (3 hours)
+I like variables and expressions.
+This section showed me which variables and expressions are appriate to use when programming.
+We learned that there are resereved words that can not be used for programming.
+Examples would be False,class,is and lambda.
+We learned that a variable is a named place in memory where a programmer can store data and later retrieve the data using the vari
 Chapter Three: Conditional Code (3 hours)

 Chapter Five: Loops and Iteration (3 hours)